Taipei Metro: Infrastructure

 The Taipei Metro provides an obstacle-free environment within the entire system; all stations and trains are handicap accessible.
-Features include: accessible restrooms, ramps and elevators for wheelchairs and strollers, tactile guide paths, extra-wide faregates, and trains with a designated wheelchair area.
+Features include accessible restrooms, ramps and elevators for wheelchairs and strollers, tactile guide paths, extra-wide faregates, and trains with a designated wheelchair area.

 Beginning in September 2003, the English names for Taipei Metro stations were converted to use Hanyu pinyin before the end of December, with brackets for Tongyong Pinyin names for signs shown at station entrances and exits.
 However, after the conversion, many stations were reported to have multiple conflicting English station names caused by inconsistent conversions, even for stations built after enactment of the new naming policy.
 The information brochures (臺北市大眾捷運系統捷運站轉乘公車資訊手冊) printed in September 2004 still used Wade–Giles romanizations.
+The updated names were actually poorly romanized for some stations (notably Daan and Qilian, formerly Ta'An and Chili An respectively), as they lack an apostrophe or other separator between ambiguous syllables as recommended in Hanyu Pinyin.

 To accommodate increasing passenger numbers, all metro stations have replaced turnstiles with speed gates since 2007, and single-journey magnetic cards have been replaced by RFID tokens.

 TRTS provides free mobile phone connections in all stations, trains, and tunnels and also provides WiFi WLAN connections at several station hotspots.
 The world's first WiMAX-service metro trains were introduced on the in 2007, allowing passengers to access the internet and watch live broadcasts.
 Several stations are also equipped with mobile charging stations.